a13o/disengaged/CONTRIBUTING.md

 Welcome, and thank you for your interest in contributing to the world's first Addiction Blocker!

 Disengaged is opinionated software.
-Instead of having a settings page to let users configure behavior, the decisions are already made for them according to a [code of ethics](CODE_OF_ETHICS.md).
+Instead of users configuring the software's behavior, decisions are already made for them according to a [code of ethics](CODE_OF_ETHICS.md).

 All contributions must uphold the code of ethics.